Nail testing offers a sensitive, versatile alternative to hair testing. when the latter is not possible.

 -

-Long detection window, for testing over a long time frame.
+Long detection window, for testing over a long time frame

 -

-Non-intrusive sample collection method.
+Non-intrusive sample collection method

 -

-Collection can be observed.
+Collection can be supervised

 Disadvantages: